-In accordance with SB 1383 Regulations, the County has the authority to grant to Commercial and Multi-Family Premises Customers waivers from the requirement to subscribe to Recyclable Materials and Organic Waste Collection service due to de minimis generation or physical space constraint.
+If current SB 1383 CalRecycle jurisdiction waivers expire or are not renewed, in accordance with SB 1383 Regulations, the County has the authority to grant to Commercial and Multi-Family Premises Customers waivers from the requirement to subscribe to Recyclable Materials and Organic Waste Collection service due to de minimis generation or physical space constraint.
 The County cannot delegate to a private entity (e.g., Franchisee) the authority to grant these waivers.
 However, Franchisee can advise the County in determining which Customers shall qualify for a waiver.
 The County shall maintain waiver-related records and report on waiver verifications.
 Waivers issued shall be subject to compliance with SB 1383 Regulatory requirements, pursuant to 14 CCR Section 18984.11.